-The Treaty provides three very important forms of relief against U.S. estate tax for Canadians that will reduce the actual amount of estate tax payable.
+The Treaty provides three very important forms of relief against U.S. estate tax for Canadians that will reduce the actual amount of estate tax.

-- For U.S. tax purposes, a Canadian resident's estate can claim a portion of the unified credit available to U.S. citizens against the estate taxes otherwise payable.
-For deaths in 2014, the unified credit is \$2,081,800 (which equals the U.S. estate tax on \$5.34 million of assets), prorated for the ratio of the value of U.S. assets compared to worldwide assets (expressed in U.S. dollars).
-As a result, Canadians with worldwide assets of less than \$5.34 million should not have to pay U.S. estate tax.
-Canadians with larger estates who hold only a small portion of their wealth in U.S. assets will have access to a smaller fraction of the unified credit and may; therefore, have a large U.S. estate tax liability. - An additional marital credit is available under the Treaty effectively doubling the unified credit where the surviving spouse inherits the U.S. property.
+• The U.S. will allow a Canadian resident's estate to claim a portion of the unified credit available to U.S. citizens against the estate taxes otherwise payable.
+For deaths in 2011, the unified credit has been increased to \$1,730,800 (which equals the U.S. estate tax on \$5 million of assets), prorated for the ratio of the value of U.S. assets compared to worldwide assets (expressed in U.S. dollars).
+As a result, Canadians with worldwide assets of less than \$5 million should not have to pay U.S. estate tax.
+Canadians with larger estates who hold only a small portion of their wealth in U.S. assets will have access to a smaller fraction of the unified credit and may therefore have a large U.S. estate tax liability.

+• An additional marital credit is available under the Treaty effectively doubling the unified credit where the surviving spouse inherits the U.S. property.